smartdec/classification/README.md

 Vulnerabilities caused by blockchain nature of the system.

 ### Miner creates a block
-Miner assembles block and thus can influence its contents (including transactions, their order, other block parameters).
+Miner assembles block and thus can influence its contents (included transactions, their order, other block parameters).
 - front-running / transaction reordering (SWC-114)
 - timestamp manipulation (SWC-116)
 - random with blockhash (SWC-120)